 The buzz about Libra currency has been around since 2018 when Mark Zuckerberg decided to work on improving blockchain as part of his New Year resolution.
 In the following year, the blockchain was christened as Libra.
 So let’s understand Libra cryptocurrency and blockchain.

 According to Libra’s whitepaper,

 “Libra’s mission is to enable a simple global currency and financial infrastructure that empowers billions of people.“

 Libra aims to solve the problem of financial inclusion.
 As per world bank report, there are about 1.7 billion adults globally remain outside of the financial system with no access to a traditional bank, even though one billion have a mobile phone, and nearly half a billion have internet access.

 So a team from Facebook lead by David Marcus took the initiative of developing a blockchain from scratch.
 Libra aims to diversify the financial services by becoming a global and scalable currency.
-Libra team promised a secure and scalable blockchain capable of the smart contracts technology.
+Libra team promised a secure and scalable blockchain capable of smart contracts technology.
 Let take a deeper dive into the bolts and nuts of Libra.

 What is Libra Currency?

 As stated in the white paper, Libra promises to be the “internet of money.”
 The problem with Ethereum and Bitcoin is that their value keeps fluctuating according to the market movement.
 This makes these cryptocurrencies less suitable for day-to-day use.